 A thorough gifted assessment involves both intellectual and academic testing, which paints a comprehensive picture of your child's learning aptitudes and achievement in the core academic areas of reading, writing, and mathematics.
 The information gathered on your child's cognitive and academic development is valuable in helping you understand how your child learns best and identifies areas of need, which in turn helps you optimally support your child's academic growth.

 While most intellectually gifted students are provided enrichment in the context of their regular school programs, many parents are interested in applying for special programs.
-For applicants to the Gifted and Talented Education Program (GATE), an assessment of intellectual and academic functioning is required ($1520).
-Please note that for parents specifically interested in applying for their child to attend Westmount Charter School, only an assessment of intellectual functioning ($1250) is required as part of their application process.
+For applicants to the Gifted and Talented Education Program (GATE), an assessment of intellectual and academic functioning is required.
+Please note that for parents specifically interested in applying for their child to attend Westmount Charter School, only an assessment of cognitive functioning ($960) is required as part of their application process.